yuvaltan/TEM-and-TM-properties/README.md

 # TEM-and-TM-properties
-TEM, and TM properties inside a Wave-Guide (University assignment - Description added).
+TEM, and TM properties inside a Wave-Guide (University assignment - Description added in PDF).